-Although, our treatment service fees vary it is in the same range with other
+Although, our treatment service fees vary it is in the same range as other

-psychologist where you seek treatment for your child's well being or
+psychologists and therapists where you seek treatment for your child's well-being or

-speech pathologist, where you ask for your child's speech related issue.
+speech pathologists, where you ask for your child's speech-related issue.

 Also, while it seems that our therapeutic service fee is costly, it is comparable to fees charged by other